All Episodes

 And it was right on the money, by the way.

-And of course, the point being illustrated was that here you have the presumptive Democrat presidential nominee, and that and a man considered to be the next savior of the Republicans in the effort to win the White House, Jeb Bush, who pretty much agrees with her.
+And of course, the point being illustrated was that here you have the presumptive Democrat presidential nominee and that a man considered to be the next savior of the Republicans in the effort to win the White House, Jeb Bush, who pretty much agrees with her.

 Or maybe that's not the way to put it, but Jeb Bush and Hillary Clinton, whose position on these three issues is hardly different.

-So as a way to make a point.
+So it was a way to make a point.

 That he was going to make another run at it.

-He was telling his friends and his fundraisers to get busy and start winding things up in case he decided to go for it once again.
+He was telling his friends and his fundraisers to get busy and start lining things up in case he decided to go for it once again.

 And a lot of that was predicated on what it appeared Jeb Bush was going to do.